Invite Your Community to Get Involved

 A bit of math will tell you exactly how many people you need to recruit: anywhere from 10 to 250 people is the typical range depending on the length of your event.
 It might seem like a lot at first, but if you do a good job spreading the word, the shifts will fill up fast!
 By design, Behavioral Psychology will be working in your favor.
 Here’s why:

-- The cause (genocide remembrance & prevention) is something most people strongly agree with in principle.
+- The cause (ending and preventing violent hatred) is something most people strongly agree with in principle.

 - The ask (10 minutes of someone’s time) is less than your average coffee (and bathroom) break.

 - The venue (somewhere central in your community) should be just a few minutes away.